Last updated: 16 April 2026

 Availability for Runners in India

-Good news for Indian marathoners and daily trainers — the Nike Pegasus 42 is launching simultaneously in India on April 9, 2026.
-It will be available at the official Nike India website (nike.in), the Nike app, and select Nike Running retail partners across major cities including Delhi, Mumbai, Bengaluru, Hyderabad, and Chennai.
+Good news for Indian marathoners and daily trainers — the Nike Pegasus 42 officially launched in India on April 9, 2026.
+It is available at the official Nike India website (nike.in), the Nike app, and select Nike Running retail partners across major cities including Delhi, Mumbai, Bengaluru, Hyderabad, and Chennai.
 The shoe is priced at ₹12,995 (MRP), which aligns closely with the global $145 tag after accounting for duties and taxes.

 Expect popular colorways to move quickly, so enable notifications on Nike.in or visit your nearest Nike store early.
 If you’re in Delhi-NCR or planning to buy online, keep an eye on delivery timelines — Nike usually offers standard shipping within 3–7 days for major metros.
 This makes the Peg 42 an accessible upgrade for runners training for upcoming Indian marathons or international goals without waiting for imports.